-I think the white oak body and red spruce top help in that regard.
-There's an incense cedar neck with ebony fretboard and bridge.
-The tuners are Gotoh 510 mini's which seem fairly well-balanced and provide smooth, dependable 18:1 tuning.
-The binding is ebony and the finish is a polyurethane satin oil varnish. $3200 + tax.
+The curly white oak body is unusually beautiful and the red spruce top has plenty of headroom.
+There's an incense cedar neck with an ebony fretboard and bridge.
+The tuners are Gotoh 510 mini's which seem well-balanced for this larger ukulele and provide smooth, dependable 18:1 tuning.
+The binding is ebony and the finish is a polyurethane satin oil varnish.

 Here's Alex playing the Baritenor Waltz he composed for this instrument.

 All compositions and arrangements by Alex de Grassi, published by Tropo Music (BMI)